-12. Endurance Scoring
+- 12. Endurance Scoring - a.

-- a.
 Points for each race will be calculated using all laps completed during the allotted time of the race.
 Receiving the checkered flag is not required to be awarded earned points.
 Each team will accumulate class and overall points from races in which they compete.
 These points will be computed on the following basis: - I. Class points will equal the team's class position points (from the chart below), added to team's mileage points.
 Overall points will equal the team's overall position points (from the chart below), added to a team's mileage points. - II.
 Mileage points will be computed on the basis of laps completed x length of the track divided by 10.
 In the case of a 24 hour race, mileage points will be calculated as above except they will be divided by 20. - III.
+In the event there is a tie for a championship, that tie will be broken based on the number of wins in the series or class.
+If that does not break a tie, the number of second place finishes will be compared, then thirds, fourths, etc. until the tie is broken.
+If a tie remains, the best finish in the last race will determine the champion. - IV.
 Following is the Overall and Class position points chart: